#

 Retail Cloud Connect™ Attributes

-In addition to aligning Shopify with Vertex AI Search for Commerce attributes, Retail Cloud Connect™ also imports another core set of attributes to increase searchability, simplify creating merchandising rules, and apply additional filtering and sorting logic.
+In addition to aligning Shopify with Vertex AI Search for Commerce attributes, Retail Cloud Connect™ also imports another core set of attributes to increase searchability, simplify merchandising rules, and apply additional filtering and sorting logic.

 #